Baba (2002 film): Soundtrack

 A. R. Rahman was approached to compose the original songs and background score of the film.
 He initially declined the offer because of his busy schedule in London, with Bombay Dreams.
 He eventually accepted the film while in Ajmer.
 The songs were recorded in June 2002.
 Rahman had to supervise the recordings online.

 The soundtrack album was released in July 2002 in Chennai.
 According to Rahman, he tried novel innovations with Baba, giving more than the jingoistic music that is a characteristic part of a Rajinikanth film.
 Some of the songs were filmed in Europe.

-A controversy regarding the soundtrack originated when lyricist Vairamuthu expressed dissatisfaction over online recording.
-Rahman defended this, saying, "Busy as I was with Bombay Dreams, it was simply impossible for me to be in Chennai.
-Sometimes it is inevitable, in a situation like this, where the reputation and money of somebody else is at stake."
 Rahman also faced criticism from the film fraternity for not recording the songs on time.

 The Dravidar Kazhagam objected to the lyrics of a song that had to be partially deleted from the film later.
 They objected to what they called unfair commentary on Periyar E. V. Ramasamy and his ideology.

-Rahman introduced Reena Bhardwaj through the song "Kichchu Tha".
-This song was reused with different instrumentation and vocals in Swades (2004).